 This is a summer commitment with one clinical immersive week (40 hours) or equivalent simulation experience.
 The remaining clinical time is concentrated at the end of the term with the start of fall camps for high school, collegiate athletics, or other clinical immersion sites.
-Maximum hour expectation for the week that includes the immersive experience would be 40 hours of clinical and 10 hours of didactic learning (STAT 601) for a maximum of 50 hours.
+Maximum hour expectation for the week that includes the immersive experience would be 40 hours of clinical learning for a maximum of 40 hours.